In a nutshell

 Jacqueline Kennedy Onassis Reservoir

-The Jacqueline Kennedy Onassis Reservoir is huge
+The Jacqueline Kennedy Onassis Reservoir is enormous

-The Jacqueline Kennedy Onassis Reservoir is huge
+The Jacqueline Kennedy Onassis Reservoir is enormous

 Harlem Meer